ethanwhite/moore-ddd/supplement.md

    combining heterogeneous data sources, removing impediments to data intensive approaches and allowing scientists to focus on the science side of data science.
-3. Developing approaches for dealing with complex high-dimensional data.
+3. Developing approaches for dealing with complex high-dimensional data and making them openly available in robustly developed software packages that area easy to understand and use.

-This allows scientists to spend more time focusing on the science and less time wrestling with data, and makes it easier for a broader array of scientists to engage in data-intensive approaches.
+In combination these three efforts will allow scientists to spend more time focusing on the science and less time wrestling with data, and make it easier for a broader array of scientists to engage in data-intensive approaches.

 ### Tools